-Prerequisite(s): Completion of ESL 020 and ESL 026, or completion of ESL 028, all with grades of C or better, or recommendation from placement test.
+Prerequisite(s): Either ESL 020 and 026, or ESL 028, or recommendation from placement test.

 A review of fundamental and an introduction to more complex grammar, listening and speaking skills in English for low-intermediate/intermediate students whose native language is not English.